mkw18/LLMTextGame/README_en.md

 pip install -r requirements.txt
 ```

 We use gpt-3.5 in the demo.
-Before using the demo, paste your openai api key at `openai.api_key = "your-openai-api-key"`.

 ### Web Demo